JKSmate01/STRAT/README.md

 This Python project provides real-time translation of text captured from your screen and converts it into speech.
 Using OCR (Optical Character Recognition) and translation APIs, the tool identifies text within a user-specified screen region, translates it into a target language, and plays the translated text using a text-to-speech model.

 # Features
-- Multiple Voice Support: Allows users to select different voices for text-to-speech conversion [Example Results 🔊](#examples).
+- Multiple Voice Support: Allows users to select different voices for text-to-speech conversion.
 - OCR and Translation: Utilizes Tesseract for OCR and Google Translator for language translation.
 - Audio Playback: Uses playsound to play the generated speech audio.
-- Flexible Language Selection: Supports up to [16 languages](#language-support) for speech output.
+- Flexible Language Selection: Supports up to [16 languages](#Languages) for speech output.

 # Setup
 1. Clone this git repository.